 But Don Cherry recently used his Hockey Night in Canada pulpit to dismiss the move as a “money grab,” adding, “the two per cent of goofs are still going to be goofs.”
 And even proponents wonder whether it will work, given how past efforts to change attitudes have fallen ﬂat.
 One widely applauded Hockey Canada ad campaign in the early 2000s challenged parents to put themselves in their kids’ skates; the slogan used: “Relax, it’s just a game.”
 The best TV spot featured a kid loudly critiquing his dad while the man tried to sink a putt on the golf course, shouting, “That was pathetic!” as the man misses.
 Yet the embarrassing incidents kept coming.

 Moreover, Hockey Canada officials wonder whether highlighting hockey’s ugly side could be counterproductive.
 “If one of the reasons people are staying away is the perception of those challenges,” says Paul Carson, vice-president of development, “do you really want to put them centre-stage?”
 Like many, Carson laments what he sees as media’s preoccupation with bad hockey adults, which he believes exaggerates their influence.
 “Most parents are great people,” he says.
-But Todd Millar, a former president of Hockey Calgary who was pushed out two years ago after venting frustration with hockey parents on his blog, sees things differently.
+But Todd Millar, a former president of Hockey Calgary who was pushed out in 2012 after venting frustration with hockey parents on his blog, sees things differently.
 For years now, he says, a reluctance to rock the boat has stopped the hockey community from confronting a problem that is now clearly hurting it.
 “Maybe the worst incidents are being magnified for all the right reasons,” he says.
 “If we stay on the same path, in 15 years, this won’t be Canada’s game.”

 The coach is looking sheepish.
 Down two key players, his peewee select team in west Toronto has just played to an entertaining shootout loss, and he is quietly pleased with the hard-earned point.
 But now, amid the spare sweaters and sticks in his club’s equipment room, he’s looking back on a decade behind the bench, and recalling his least fine hour.

-It was two years back, in the middle of the playoffs, and the game had gone pear-shaped.
+It was 2012, in the middle of the playoffs, and the game had gone pear-shaped.
 A controversial call had cost his team a win and his kids were in despair.
 So, as the referee skated past his bench, the coach—whose name Maclean’s agreed to withhold—picked up a water bottle and gave the official a squirt.
 “I kind of knew him, so he’d come over saying he wanted to explain the call.”
 He laughs nervously, and flushes.
 “It’s not something I’m proud of.
 I think we got a bench minor.
 I shouldn’t have done it.
 It’s a bad example for the kids.”

 If this was his worst crime, he’s in the shallow end of the minor hockey cesspool.
 Ackery’s referees’ survey, after all, included accounts of coaches coming onto the ice to engage officials in fist fights.
 But his discernible regret, long after the fact, points to a curious phenomenon among hockey adults who cross the line.
 “Outside the rink, they can be the nicest people,” says Horan, the New Tecumseth minor hockey president.
 “It’s almost like they check their brains when they come in the door.”